adbar/htmldate/README.rst

     >>> find_date('https://creativecommons.org/about/', extensive_search=False)
     >>>

-It is also possible to use already parsed HTML (i.e. a LXML tree object):
+Already parsed HTML (that is a LXML tree object):

 .. code-block:: python